MarikoIwata/MarikoIwata/README.md

 👩🏻‍💻Co-created an open source developer tool called SafeQL 🔒 that parses GraphQL schema to detect security vulnerabilities.
 I recently gave a tech talk 🎤 on TypeScript that was sponsored by Jeeny and Bracelet.

-🤝Network Director at a healthcare technology company where I develop relationships to improve coordinated care across the healthcare continuum.
-I draw on my management consulting past and love for data to address the many gaps in our healthcare system.

 🌿Staying curious and excited to grow professionally and personally, which can look like contributing to Open Source projects that have a mission and goal that resonate with me or perfecting my Mega Pilates game.
 <!--
 **MarikoIwata/MarikoIwata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.